 Cassava is a versatile, flavorful food and an important source of nutrients and energy, particularly in the tropics.

 Cassava is similar to yams and taro, and people can use it in similar ways to a potato.
 It is possible to use tapioca starch to make gluten-free baked goods.
-As long as people take precautions when preparing it, cassava can be a beneficial addition to the diet.
+As long as people take precautions when preparing cassava, it can be a beneficial addition to the diet.

 Scientists are currently mapping the genetic structure of cassava.
-They hope to be able to use this information to breed superior cassava plants, which have higher nutritional content, make it to market more easily, and are more resistant to disease.
+They hope to be able to use this information to breed superior cassava plants that will have higher nutritional content, be more resistant to disease, and make it to market more easily.